open-AIMS/ereefs-visualisation-portal-static-website/README.md

 ## Custom navigation

 In order to match the styling of the CSIRO website, cusom navigation was created.
 This was done because quarto supports only a pinned header, or

+... maybe I can build the nav bar as normal, but use javascript to change the navbar-nav class.